A complete guide to choosing and caring for your mouthguard

 Choosing a mouthguard is about more than ticking a box on your gear list.
 The right guard affects comfort, protection, breathing, and performance.
 Think of it like shoes: if they don’t fit properly, you’ll notice it with every step.
 The same principle applies here—especially the moment impact happens.

-This guide walks you through the essentials: how to choose the right size, the differences between fitting methods, how to shape your mouthguard correctly, and how to care for it so it lasts.
+This guide walks you through the essentials: how to choose the right size, the differences between fitting methods, how to shape your mouthguard correctly, how to use it properly — including the difference between biting and chewing — and how to care for it so it lasts.
 Whether you’re new to sports or competing at an elite level, understanding these principles will help you protect both your teeth and your focus.

 Size matters – choosing the right fit